amitavm/resteasy/README.md

 ```
     - iid INTEGER PRIMARY KEY           [Unique item identifier]
     - name TEXT NOT NULL UNIQUE         [Name of the dish]
-    - calories INTEGER                  [Amount of calories in this item]
+    - calories INTEGER DEFAULT 0        [Amount of calories in this item]
 ```

 * Table `dishes`